dwblair/Riffle-Getting-Started/step-by-step.markdown

 ### Windows

-Download and install the driver located [here](http://raysfiles.com/drivers/ch341ser.exe ), following the prompts.
+Download and install the driver [here](usb-serial-drivers/ch341ser.exe), following the prompts.

 ### Linux